MobiKin

 Core features of MobiKin Transfer for Mobile:

-• Copy such files as contacts, call logs, text messages, photos, videos, music, documents, apps, etc.
+• Copy contacts, messages, photos, videos, music, documents, and apps.

 win phone transfer mac phone transfer